 Toss Unknown Photos

 There were no people in any of the photos and none of the animals were so rare that I felt I needed to hold onto them forever.
 Do you have scenic photos you can’t identify?
 People you do not remember?
-Feel free to get rid of them.

 Now that you have kept only the photos you truly love and remember, you need to organize them.
 There are a number of different ways to do this from photo boxes to scrapbooks.

 The industrial and cool Metal Prints still have the same vibrant colors as all others but with an edge.
 Rugged enough for a man cave and sturdy enough to withstand kiddo-traffic heavy spaces.

 If you are looking for the perfect gift for the person who has everything, look no further.
-Mixbook’s curved Metal Prints are your answer.
-With a unique curved edge, this is eye-catching piece will add finesse to any living or office space.
+Vistaprints Metal Prints are your answer.
+With a unique edge, this is eye-catching piece will add finesse to any living or office space.

 Missing something for the friend or family member who’s basement is filled with music posters from years past?
 Spice up their space with another customized poster to match their collection.

-Ellen is a busy mom of a 22-year-old son and 27-year-old daughter.
-She owns 5 blogs and is addicted to social media.
+Ellen is a busy mom of a 24-year-old son and 29-year-old daughter.
+She owns six blogs and is addicted to social media.
 She believes that it doesn’t have to be difficult to lead a healthy life.
 She shares simple healthy living tips to show busy women how to lead fulfilling lives.
 If you’d like to work together, email email@example.com to chat.